- Summaries branch out on click

 - There the orcs met the troll leader, Sen'jin, who told them of a human outpost that attacked his tribe night and day on the island.

 - Fearing for the Horde and the Darkspear Trolls' safety, Thrall and his warriors assaulted the human base.
 But before they were done, murlocs assaulted both busy parties, seeking out sacrifices for their rituals.

 - Thrall was then imprisoned within the murlocs' fiery dungeon.
 He learned from a troll headhunter, with whom he shared a cell, that the murlocs planned to sacrifice them both to a sea witch.

 - Fortunately, though the murlocs were strangely advanced, they were unaware of Thrall's shamanistic abilities, and the warchief was able to escape and free his warriors.

 - However, by the time Thrall was out, Sen'jin was already undergoing the sacrifice ritual.

-- Thrall and his warriors were able to kill the three murloc guardians (not Guardians of Tirisfal goddammit) maintaining the magic barrier which prevented their escape and the murloc sorcerer, but it was too late for the troll leader.
+- Thrall and his warriors were able to kill the three murloc guardians (not Guardians of Tirisfal goddammit) -who were trapping them- and the murloc sorcerer, but it was too late for the troll leader.

 - The dying Sen'jin revealed a vision: That Thrall would lead the Darkspear tribe to greatness.
 Thrall then offered the remaining trolls a place in the Horde for the kindness they had shown the orcs.